Benin & Togo – the Voodoo festival

 07th January – Cotonou

-Arrival in Cotonou and transfer to the hotel.
+Arrival in Cotonou and transfer to the hotel (4*, comfortable with aircon).
 Welcome dinner, introduction and presentation.

 08th January – The stilt village Ganvie & Ouidah – first encounter with the Vodoun culture

-We cross the lake Nokwe to reach Ganvie, the most beautiful African stilt village.
+Crossing the lake Nokwe from Cotonou we reach Ganvie, the most beautiful African stilt village.
 The 25,000 inhabitants build their huts on teak stilts and have managed to preserve their ancient traditions and the environment despite the long-lasting human presence.
-It is amazing how men, women and even little children guide their traditional canoes with ease.
-In the afternoon we reach Ouidah, once a slave port and considered the capital town of the African Vodoun religion.
+It is amazing to watch how men, women and even little children guide their traditional canoes with ease.
+In the afternoon drive to Ouidah, once a slave port and considered the capital town of the African Vodoun religion.
 During a guided tour we visit the Python temple, the fort, the “slave road” and the point of “no return” where slaves had to board ships.
 The day ends with the visit of the sacred forest, with the enormous trees and thousands of fruit bats.
-In the evening we drive to Grand Popo, a fishermen’s village where we are accommodated for the next 3 nights.
+In the evening we drive to Grand Popo, a cosy fishermen’s village where we are accommodated for the next 3 nights in a simple but beautiful 3* hotel near to the beach.

 9th January.
 Vodoun religion, the Mono river, fishing village

 Tour in small motorboat along the Mono river to discover tiny villages where ancient practices of salt extraction are still in use.
-We cross lagoons with mangroves forests and reach the estuary, where the waters of the river and the ocean meet.
+We cross lagoons with mangrove forests and reach the estuary, where the waters of the river and the ocean meet.
 Along the coast fishermen live in villages built of palm branches.
 In the afternoon we visit the performance of the Zangbeto secret mask society.
-Zangbeto is a large mask, covered in colorful straw and represents non-human spirits, the forces of nature and the night who have inhabited the Earth long before man.
-In the evening we can assist to the release of little turtles into the sea.
+Zangbeto is a large mask, covered with colored straw and represents non-human spirits, the forces of nature and the night who have inhabited the Earth long before the humankind.
+In the evening we can assist to the release of baby turtles into the sea.

 10th January: Voodoo Festival, Gran Popo, Ouidah and surroundings

 The 10th of January in Benin is a national celebration day honouring traditional religion and all cults associated with it.
-Entire day dedicate to attend the colorful festival of Vodoun.
+The entire day is dedicated to attend the colorful festival of Vodoun (voodoo-festival).
 All along the coast of Benin and Togo, Vodoun religion gathers a lot of adepts.
 Passed down by the ancestors, it is still practiced with fervor today.
 The religious experience is much richer and more complex than westerners imagine and should not be mistaken for a form of black magic.
 To millions both here and abroad Voodoo represents a (positive) religion that gives meaning and order to their lives.
 As per the program of festivities (which changes and is flexible), we will choose the best sites – the festival takes place in the entire region around Gran Popo and Ouidah.
+Have your cameras ready with long and wide lenses to take amazing shots!

 11th January.
 Unesco World heritage site of Abomey.
 Gelede & Egungun masks dance.